jairofortunato/SQLsamples/README.md

 # SQLsamples
-A collection of my sample SQL files using the dataset Data Science Jobs
+A collection of my sample SQL files using the dataset Data Science Jobs that i loaded into my own SQL Database on my personal local host

 Data Preprocessing - Update data for better understanding